Vitamin D

 Vitamin D Deficiency in Pregnancy

-In pregnancy, monitoring the status of vitamin D becomes critical as now; there are two patients to consider.
-During the latter half of pregnancy, a mother needs an increased vitamin D level, as bone growth and ossification are most prominent during this phase.
+In pregnancy, monitoring the status of vitamin D become critical as now, there are two patients to consider.
+During the latter half of pregnancy, a mother needs increased level of vitamin D as the bone growth and ossification are most prominent during this phase.

 The low level of Vitamin D has been linked with many reproductive disorders, including preterm birth, miscarriage, and hypogonadism.
-Several types of research have indicated that inadequacy of vitamin D in breast milk may exert harmful effects on a newborn, including low birth weight.
-Vitamin D deficiency during pregnancy may also increase the risk of infections and cesarean section.
+Several researches have indicated that inadequacy of vitamin D in breast milk may exert harmful effects on a new-born including low offspring birth weight. vitamin D deficiency during pregnancy may also lead to increased risk of infections and cesarean section.

-According to a study, around 50% of UK adults are deficient in vitamin D, which is linked to osteoporosis, gestational diabetes, and 40% increased preeclampsia risk in pregnant women.
+According to a study around 50% of UK adults are deficient in vitamin D which has been linked to osteoporosis, gestational diabetes and 40% increased preeclampsia risk in pregnant women.

 Vitamin D Deficiency in Children

-In a couple of years, the number of children deficient in vitamin D has increased by 200%.
-Vitamin D is crucial for children’s health as it helps absorb sodium and provides children with strong bones and healthy muscles.
-Vitamin D deficiency can wrack havoc on your child’s health, as a couple of them listed here suggest:
+In a couple of years, the number of children, who are deficient in vitamin D have increased by 200%.
+Vitamin D is crucial for children’s health as it helps absorb the sodium and provides the children with strong bones and healthy muscles.
+Vitamin D deficiency can wrack havoc to your child’s health as a couple of them listed here suggest:

-1. Children who do not get enough vitamin D through breast milk (at birth) are most likely to develop rickets later in childhood.
+1. Children, who do not get enough vitamin D through breast milk (at the time of birth) are most likely to develop rickets later in childhood.

-2. Lower vitamin D levels can keep the children from reaching their genetically programmed height and peak bone mass.
+2. Lower levels of vitamin D can keep the children from reaching their genetically programmed height and peak bone mass.

-3. Maternal vitamin D deficiency during pregnancy may cause low serum calcium in the newborn and generate defective tooth enamel at a later stage.
+3. Maternal vitamin D deficiency during pregnancy may cause low serum calcium in the new-born and generate defective tooth enamel at later stage.

-4. Some studies also claim that vitamin D-deficient children are more likely to develop Crohn’s disease, type 1 diabetes, rheumatoid arthritis, and multiple sclerosis later in life.
+4. Some studies also claim that vitamin D deficient children are more likely to develop Crohn’s disease, type 1 diabetes, rheumatoid arthritis, multiple sclerosis later in life.

-5. Vitamin D is vital to the immune system; hence, children with a low vitamin D level are more prone to flu and other infections than those with high levels.
+5. Vitamin D is vital from immune system and hence the children with low level of vitamin D are more prone to flue and other infections as compared to those with high levels.

 Calcium and Vitamin D Deficiency Symptoms

-Calcium and Vitamin D are the two most important nutrients for bone health.
-We need to get enough of them to build strong, dense bones and keep them healthy as we age.
+Calcium and Vitamin D are two most important nutrients for bone health.
+We need to get enough of them to build strong and dense bone and to keep the bone healthy as we age.

 Vitamin D is crucial for calcium absorption by our body.
-Though we can get calcium from many food sources, such as dairy products, yogurt, and cheese, we need vitamin D to enable our bodies to absorb it.
+Though we can get calcium from many food sources such as dairy products, yogurt and cheese but we need vitamin D to enable our body to absorb it.

-Calcium is present throughout our body, and any deficiency severely impacts our health.
-If you suspect yourself to be low in calcium, just look out for these primary symptoms:
+Calcium has got its presence throughout our body and any deficiency will have severe impact on our health.
+If you suspect yourself to be low in calcium just lookout for these primary symptoms:

-1. Muscle cramps and muscle aches (especially in thighs and arms) serve as the initial alarm that you are getting low in calcium.
+1. Muscle cramps and muscle ache (especially in thighs and arms) serve as the initial alarm that you are getting low in calcium.

-3. Toothache and decay: You will be surprised to know that 99% of the calcium in our body is stored in teeth and bones. calcium is the main constituent to make our teeth, so any deficiency will affect the teeth adversely and may result in toothache and decay.
+3. Toothache and decay: You will be surprised to know that 99% of calcium in our body is stored in teeth and bones. calcium is the main constituent to make our teeth so, any deficiency will affect the teeth adversely and may result in toothache and decay.

-4. Brittle and weak nails indicate calcium deficiency, essential for healthy and strong nails.
+4. Brittle and weak nails indicate calcium deficiency as calcium is essential for healthy and strong nails.

 5. Poor bone density is a serious concern of low calcium levels, especially in children.
-Calcium deficiency in children may lead to muscle aches, easy fractures, spasms, and in the worst case -rickets.
+Calcium deficiency in children may lead to muscle-ache, easy fractures, spasms and in worst case -rickets.

-As mentioned earlier, calcium needs vitamin D to be absorbed by the human body efficiently.
+As mentioned earlier calcium needs vitamin D to be absorbed by the human body efficiently.
 There is no clear pattern for vitamin D deficiency.
-Most people remain asymptomatic despite low levels.
+In fact, most of the people remain asymptomatic despite low levels.

 Causes of Vitamin D Deficiency

-Have you ever wondered what causes vitamin D deficiency?
-Insufficient exposure to sunlight and nutritional deficiency is the major cause of vitamin D deficiency.
+Insufficient exposure to sunlight and nutritional deficiency are the major cause of vitamin D deficiency.

-Another wide range of factors can also affect vitamin D absorption in your body, such as disorders of the gut and pancreas, liver and kidney diseases, etc.
+There are other wide range of factors too that can affect the vitamin D absorption in your body such as disorders of the gut and pancreas, liver and kidney diseases etc.

-Your age and skin color will also decide how efficiently your body converts sunlight to vitamin D. People with black skin need more sun exposure than white-skinned people to get adequate vitamin D.
+Your age and skin colour will also decide on how efficiently your body converts sunlight to vitamin D. People with black skin need more sun exposure than the white skinned people to get adequate level of vitamin D.

 As we age, our kidney’s ability to convert vitamin D to its active form reduces.
-People with obesity (body mass index of 30 or greater) often have low vitamin D blood levels.
+People with obesity (body mass index of 30 or greater) are often low in vitamin D blood levels.

-When we talk about vitamin D deficiency due to lack of sun exposure, the surprising factor that has come out of various studies is that even after abundant availability of sunlight around the year, more than 70% of Indians are deficient in vitamin D. Experts attribute it to
+When we talk about vitamin D deficiency due to lack of sun exposure, the surprising factor that has come out of various studies is that even after abundant availability of sunlight round the year, more than 70% Indian are deficient in vitamin D. Experts attribute it to

 1. Fast-paced and stressed-out lifestyles in India.
-More and more Indians are working longer hours with little or no time for outdoor activities (leading to sun exposure), and more and more people suffer from vitamin D deficiency.
+More and more Indians are working longer hours with little or no time for outdoor activities (leading to sun exposure), more and more people are suffering from vitamin D deficiency.

-2. Increasing sun avoidance among youth to stay fairer and increasing sunscreen usage.
+2. Increasing sun avoidance among youth to stay fairer and also with increasing usage of sunscreen.

 4. Avoidance of Vitamin D carrying food products.